 On the 12th of July, just after Melkbosstrand, an incident occurred on the SAT3 cable which severely disrupted international connectivity while simultaneously a cable break occurred on the EASSY cable near Mogadishu.

 Emtel, with two upstream providers, Telia and Belgacom, delivered at London and Marseilles respectively should share their routes from these cities to Mauritius on different cables, just like Mauritius Telecom.
 Nearer upstream providers should be found such as Hurricane Electric in Kenya, Djibouti Telecom at Djibouti, Etisalat at UAE.
-Relying on single single routing is unacceptable, diversify routing for redundancy to retain your customers.
+Relying on single routing is unacceptable, diversify routing for redundancy to retain your customers.

 In addition, many have brought forward that deployment of the two recently announced cables, METISS and IOX cable need to be accelerated.
 We beg to differ.
 Since these two cables end at South Africa, the impact of these cable breaks would not be minimised.
-Investments in cable on east and west Africa to Europe is key to redundancy.
+Investments in cable on East and West Africa to Europe is key to redundancy.

 Therefore, it is undeniable that such incidents with major impacts on Emtel network are unacceptable in 2017.